Introduction

 Key Strategies to Use to Minimize These Perceived Risks

 While GM is equally attractive, the investor should also consider other investment options perhaps in different industries.
-For example, the long-term investor may also opt for corporate bonds because of comparatively low risks compared to GM stock investment because such fixed income instruments can help the investor to counter possible losses at GM.
+For example, the long-term investor may also opt for corporate bonds because of comparatively low risks compared to GM stock investment because such fixed-income instruments can help the investor to counter possible losses at GM.
 Additionally, the investor should continuously improve the portfolios to mitigate risks in stocks.
 This implies that the investor will maintain a fixed risk-return ratio in the portfolio to account for the long-term growth-oriented and fluctuating yields from GM.
 Notably, other long-term value-oriented stocks offered by Ford or Tesla should be considered in the same industry.
-Overall, low risk investment option is a strategy to mitigate adverse effects of GM shares.
+Overall, low-risk investment option is a strategy to mitigate adverse effects of GM shares.

-The investor should also evaluate GM’s quarterly performances and assess its global market performance to predict possible challenges.
+The investor should also evaluate GM’s quarterly performance and assess its global market performance to predict possible challenges.
 The announcement that Chevrolet Volt EV will be a long distance car, for instance, has put GM as the industry leader competing against Tesla.
 Thus, such developments should influence future decisions to buy more, hold, or sell immediately.

 Recommendations of This Stock as an Investment Opportunity

-Following the analysis, it is recommended that the long-term growth-oriented and yield driven investor should invest in GM stock.
+Following the analysis, it is recommended that the long-term growth-oriented and yield-driven investor should invest in GM stock.
 Notably, GM stock has huge potential to appreciate and generate massive returns because the company is currently trading below its book value.
 The decision to buy and hold is supported with the following facts.

 GM Growth